 This shortens prep time for the rep and instantly improves the buyer experience.
 Why?
 Because the buyer doesn't need to repeat themselves.
 They don't have to relive their pain points from scratch.
 The conversation picks up right where they left off, and the trust curve steepens fast.

-2. Mid-Funnel Clarity: Guiding the Buyer Through Complexity
+Mid-Funnel Clarity: Guiding the Buyer Through Complexity

 Once a buyer expresses interest, cognitive load skyrockets.
-Suddenly, they’re in research mode.
-They’re comparing vendors, assessing risks, and trying to translate your features into internal ROI.
-This is when many deals stall—not because your solution isn’t viable, but because the path forward feels fuzzy.
+Suddenly, they're in research mode.
+They're comparing vendors, assessing risks, and trying to translate your features into internal ROI.
+This is when many deals stall, not because your solution isn't viable, but because the path forward feels fuzzy.

 AI can help illuminate that path.

-For instance, automated proposal tools can tailor content to each buyer’s unique pain points, vertical, and stakeholder concerns.
+Automated proposal tools can tailor content to each buyer's unique pain points, vertical, and stakeholder concerns.
 AI can highlight relevant case studies, surface common objections, and even flag gaps in the decision-making group.

 By doing the heavy lifting behind the scenes, automation allows the buyer to stay focused on what matters most: making a confident, informed decision.
+The rep isn't removed from the equation.
+They're freed up to focus on the human work of building trust, not the logistical work of building decks.

-3. Post-Call Follow-Up: Automation That Feels Personal
+Post-Call Follow-Up: Automation That Feels Personal

-We’ve all been on the receiving end of the generic “just following up” email.
-It doesn’t move the relationship forward—it just clutters the inbox.
+We've all been on the receiving end of the generic "just following up" email.
+It doesn't move the relationship forward.
+It just clutters the inbox.

 AI-assisted follow-up can be radically different.
 With tools that transcribe and summarize meetings, identify action items, and draft follow-ups in the buyer's language, you're now closing the loop in a way that feels both precise and thoughtful.